sintefmath/tinia/tutorials/tutorial3/tutorial3.md

 With the exception of layout and spacing widgets (e.g.
 [HorizontalLayout](@ref tinia::model::gui::HorizontalLayout) and
 [HorizontalExpandingSpace](@ref tinia::model::gui::HorizontalExpandingSpace))
-most GUI widgets in Tinia passes user information to the exposed model.
+most GUI widgets in Tinia pass user information to the exposed model.

 A [TextInput](@ref tinia::model::gui::TextInput) for instance, takes the text the user has entered in and hands it over to the exposed model.
 The exposed